Living Abroad

 COST Housing Policy

 Regardless of the type of accommodation, all housing is vetted by our Coordinators and approved for COST participants.
-For your safety and the safety of our host families and Coordinators, COST stands strictly by our housing policy in addition to the expectations outlined below for each housing situation.
+For your safety and the safety of our host families and Coordinators, COST stands strictly by our housing policy in addition to the expectations outlined on our website for each housing situation.

 COST participants must stay in the COST arranged housing for the full duration of their COST placement.
-If traveling, participants must communicate the date(s), location(s) and accommodation contact information to the host family and/or Overseas Coordinator.
-COST must be able to get ahold of a student at any point in their placement.
+If traveling, participants must communicate when (dates and times), where (country, city, accommodation), and how to reach them.
+This information should be shared with the host family and Sending Site Coordinator.
+COST must be able to get a hold of a student at any point in their placement.

 Resize Your Expectations